 - Cheese - If you'd like to add some cheese, goat cheese, feta and fresh parmesan are great options.

 - Protein - For added protein, add a can of drained/rinsed chickpeas or chopped chicken.
+You can also add oven roasted garbanzo beans (just know these will soften as they sit, so I recommend making them right before serving).

 Step-by-step instructions